What is 5G and where can I get 5G in the UK?

 Tesco Mobile, also carrying O2's 5G signal launched on the 3rd of March in 24 locations, committing to double the number of locations by August.
 Tesco Mobile launched with deals starting at just £15 for 5GB, making it one of the cheapest 5G providers in the UK currently.

 Will I need to upgrade my phone to use 5G?

 Yes.
 You will need a 5G-enabled phone to connect to 5G and so far only a limited number of new or upcoming handsets are offering support.
 Check carefully before you buy if you want to future-proof for the new standard.

 Which mobile phones support 5G?

-Initially, 5G was only reserved for the most expensive, premium handsets in the range, but we're starting to see this filter down to cheaper devices.
-Ultimately we'd expect it to become standard across the board.
+Initially, 5G was only reserved for the most expensive, premium handsets in the range, but it has now started to appear on far cheaper devices.

 If you're shopping around for a 5G phone, bear in mind you'll need a 5G-enabled data connection as part of your bundle, which can be more expensive, especially if you end up using more data.